CoolmanCZ/rajce/README.md

 # Changelog

+* 1.5.4 - Fix sha256 hash verification when downloading a new version of the application
 * 1.5.3 - Show revision changes in the check and download application window
 * 1.5.2 - Sha256 hash verification option when downloading a new version of the application
 * 1.5.1 - Check and download a new application version directly from the GitHub